 Exploring Barriers and Facilitators to Surgical Referrals for Neonates with Congenital Anomalies

-Natasha O. Ross, B.A.
+Natasha Oluwashade Ross, B.A.

 Supervised by Dr. Brian Cameron

-Number of Pages: 33
+Number of Pages: 34

 Lay Abstract

 Congenital anomalies (CA) have been identified as a significant contributor to the global burden of disease, accounting for 25.3-38.8 million disability-adjusted life-years worldwide.
 Many CA have been classified as surgically treatable however, approximately 295,000 neonates die annually due to these conditions.
 As 94% of CA occur in low- and low- middle-income countries (LLMICs), this study aims to elucidate any barriers and facilitators that may influence accessing surgical treatment.
 A systematic review has been selected to synthesize the literature regarding what is known about accessing surgery for neonates with CA in LLMICs.